 Following the exciting opening of Boom Battle Bar with axe throwing and AR darts in September, a brand new fun-loving bowling alley has arrived to Edinburgh’s Rose Street.
-The brand-new Roxy Lanes offers bowling, batting cages, beer pong, ice-free curling and karaoke booths, to name a few, so be prepared for a day out like no other.
+The newly-opened Roxy Lanes offers bowling, batting cages, beer pong, ice-free curling and karaoke booths, to name a few, so be prepared for a day out like no other.

 November 18 marked the opening day of the venue on 26 Rose Street and will be the first Scottish branch for the chain with multiple venues across England.
 On top of an impressive list of activities, Roxy Lanes offers a range of signature cocktails, pizza, nibbles and ‘Roxy dogs’.